peterneutron/powergrid/README.md

   - Force Discharge: Off
   - Low battery (≤10%): Error (slow) pattern
   - Safe default: when disabled or on startup, LED is returned to System control

+### Low Power Mode

+- Toggle macOS Low Power Mode (system-wide) via the daemon.
+The app includes a “Low Power Notifications” toggle in Advanced Options.
+- When enabled, the app posts alerts at 20% and 10% while discharging (debounced with hysteresis), each offering an “Enable Low Power Mode” action if it’s currently off.
+- Status includes `low_power_mode_enabled` so the app can hide the action when already enabled.

 ### Offline Daemon Pairing and Upgrades